Multilevel neural simulation-based inference: Proof of theoretical results

 where $K_0(\phi)$ is used to combine all of the constants.
 This now concludes the first part of our results, which bounds the variance of the first term in the MLMC telescoping sum.

 We can now derive a similar bound for the other terms (i.e. to simplify \Cref{eq:Poincare}).
 We do this by first only considering the norm inside of the expectation:

-Here, \Cref{eq:terml1_1} follows from the chain rule, \Cref{eq:terml1_2} follows by adding and subtracting the term $\nabla_{\z} g^{l}(\z) \nabla \log q^{\text{NLE}}_{\phi}(g^{l-1}(\z))$ and using the triangle inequality, and \Cref{eq:terml1_3} follows from the Cauchy-Schwarz inequality of the 2-norm.
+Here, \Cref{eq:terml1_1} follows from the chain rule, \Cref{eq:terml1_2} follows by adding and subtracting the term $\nabla_{\z} g^{l}(\z) \nabla \log \tilde q_{\phi}(g^{l-1}(\z))$ and using the triangle inequality, and \Cref{eq:terml1_3} follows from the Cauchy-Schwarz inequality of the 2-norm.
 Squaring both sides of this inequality and taking expectations, we then obtain:

 where \Cref{eq:terml1_5} follows from that fact that for $a,b \in \mathbb{R}$, we have $(a+b)^2\leq 2a^2+ 2 b^2$, and \Cref{eq:terml1_6} follows from the Cauchy-Schwarz inequality for expectations.
-To conclude this proof, we notice that the derivation from \Cref{gradg_0} to \Cref{gradg_3} can be modified by replacing $G^0$ by $G^l$ to get:
+To conclude this proof, we notice that the derivation from \Cref{gradg_0} to \Cref{gradg_3} can be modified by replacing $G^0$ by $G^l$ gives:

 where the last inequality holds thanks to Assumption \hyperref[A2]{(A2)}.
-Similarly, replacing $G^0$ by $G^{l}-G^{l-1}$ gives
+Similarly, replacing $G^0$ by $G^{l}-G^{l-1}$ and following the derivations from \Cref{gradg_0} to \Cref{grad2_2} gives